lindsaykwardell/lindsaykwardell/src/pages/blog/upgrade-astro-0-21.md

 02:14 PM [astro] 500 /                                        1753ms
 ```

-There are two issues here:

-1. Astro now requires all exports (such as the Props interface) to be at the top of the file.
+Astro now requires all exports (such as the Props interface) to be at the top of the file.
 This was a simple change, but not one documented in the migration guide.
-2.
+By either removing or moving the exported Props interface, the build was able to move forward.